Seirdy/seirdy.one/content/posts/website-best-practices.md

   on this below.
 - Server configured to support compression (gzip, optionally zstd as well) and HTTP/2.
 It's a free speed boost.
-- Supports dark mode and/or works with most "dark mode" browser addons
+- Supports dark mode via a CSS media feature and/or works with most "dark mode" browser addons.
+More on this below.
 - A good score on Mozilla's [HTTP Observatory](https://observatory.mozilla.org/)
 - Optimized images.